sde-coursepack/sde-coursepack.github.io/modules/about/_posts/2021-05-03-Course-Materials.md

 ## Assignments

+**Note to Fall 2023 students** - In Fall 2023, I will be using new assignments (or variations on the assignment)

 This course is intended to have 7 small-group (2-3 person teams) assignments.
 These assignments are each separate, and students do not carry their own code over between assignments.
 This is because while this course is designed to prepare students to work on projects, it is not itself a project course.
 The rationale for this decision is that in project courses, if students get behind earlier, then it can often because an unsalvageable situation.
 We wanted to avoid that, as this is typically a second-year (sophomore) course, and may be the first experience of group work a student has experienced.

 ### Assignments from Fall 2023: